 So, what is new in grammar in 2024?
 Ah, same as was new in 2023 and likely in 2022.
 People say that grammar evolves, but it doesn’t evolve much, and it doesn’t evolve very quickly.
 All the grammar topics that are discussed in this blog post have been covered in previous posts, since this blog has been going for about 13 or so years, every week.

-If you want to read about any of the grammar topics mentioned in this post, you can go to the home page; in the upper righthand corner is a little search icon.
+If you want to read about any of the grammar topics mentioned in this post, you can go to the home page on your computer (not on the mobile view); in the upper righthand corner is a little search icon.
 Click it and you can search the site.
 You will find blog posts that are relevant to that grammar topic.
 And there are often more than one.

 The same “changes” that are supposedly current have been around for a while: